On The Designation Of Number & Purpose

 This does not cancel the ontological reading.
 It deepens it.
 The fragment may be speaking about being through language while simultaneously showing that language itself produces the conditions under which being can be thought.

-Appendix: Wild/Oral Version
+Appendix: The Wild Oral Version

 Listen.